jmau111-org/checklinux/README.md

 ## Opt out

-You can either select "1" to proceed or "2" to skip a specific analysis.
+You can either select "1" to proceed or "2" to skip a specific step.

 ## Warnings